InnovX/vagrant-foreman-ansible/README.md

 [![Jexia](http://jexia.com/images/top-logo.png)](http://jexia.com)

-To get started, perform a git clone on.
-Make sure you have [Vagrant installed](https://docs.vagrantup.com/v2/installation/), [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [LibVirt](https://libvirt.org/), and as automation [Ansible](https://www.ansible.com/) .
+To get started, perform a git clone on this repository.
+Make sure you have [Vagrant installed](https://docs.vagrantup.com/v2/installation/), [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [LibVirt](https://libvirt.org/), and [Ansible](https://www.ansible.com/) for automation.

 Repository will install for you Foreman 1.15.+ with PuppetMaster and PuppetDB 4.+ version .
-* **Before Start Please make sure that you have in /etc/hosts file 192.168.33.10 as foreman.jexia.com** To run this do`
+* **Before starting please make sure that you have the IP address 192.168.33.10 configured as foreman.jexia.com.
+You can run the following to get this done:**
 ```
 sudo echo '192.168.33.10 foreman.jexia.com' >> /etc/hosts
 ```